 - Feeling hungry?
 Thessaloniki is a city famous for its amazing variety and high quality, as far as food in concerned.
 I recommend ergon foods, brothers in law for burgers.
 I could go on forever and urge you to visit more places downtown, in Ladadika and Athonos districts, but, unfortunately, most of them are not smoke-free.
-However, in summer, your alternatives are endless: Dore–Zithos across the White Tower, La Place Mignonne placed on a tiny square adjacent to the central stage of the National Theatre of Northern Greece, offering a lavish brunch on Sundays in a French bistrot atmosphere, Fry in Ladadika district for a menu inspired by the local cuisine of Kasos island, and numerous restaurants and tavernas that you can discover and explore on your own!
+However, in summer, your alternatives are endless: Dore–Zithos across the White Tower, La Place Mignonne placed on a tiny square adjacent to the central stage of the National Theatre of Northern Greece, offering a lavish brunch on Sundays in a French bistrot atmosphere, and numerous restaurants and tavernas that you can discover and explore on your own!

 Remember to visit our favourite one, TOMS Flagship Thessaloniki for a coffee or a snack!

 - Worth visiting: Join the Juice Co. for freshly-squeezed juices and healthy snacks, Choureal for choux pastries and profiteroles, the playground on Navarino square.

 - If your family loves puzzles and mysteries, then it is worth visiting one of the many escape rooms that have recently opened around the city centre: The Mindtrap, Locked, Braingame, TheCue.
 Pick a room that suits your puzzle-solving skills and, once you successfully complete your first mystery game, cry out loud: “Elementary, my dear Watson!”